pfwd/talk-static-analysis-phpstan/src/slides.md

 ---

+# #1
+## What does code confidence mean to me

+---

-# There are two types of projects that every programmer deals with during their career
+## There are two types of projects that every programmer deals with during their career

 ---